MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-split-tunnel.md

 This should not be necessary very shortly due to an update in the latest Teams client due for release w/c March 30 2020.

-Signalling traffic is performed over HTTPS and is not as latency sensitive as the media traffic and thus is marked as &quot;Allow&quot; in the URL/IP data and thus can safely be routed through the VPN client if desired.
+Signalling traffic is performed over HTTPS and is not as latency sensitive as the media traffic and thus is marked as **Allow** in the URL/IP data and thus can safely be routed through the VPN client if desired.

 **Security:**

-One common argument for avoiding split tunnels is that it is less secure to do so, i.e any traffic that does not go through the VPN tunnel will not benefit from whatever encryption scheme the VPN tunnel likely has, and therefore, is less secure.
+One common argument for avoiding split tunnels is that it is less secure to do so, i.e any traffic that does not go through the VPN tunnel will not benefit from whatever encryption scheme is applied to the VPN tunnel, and is therefore less secure.

-The main counter argument to this is that media traffic is already encrypted via SRTP.
+The main counter-argument to this is that media traffic is already encrypted via _Secure Real-Time Transport Protocol (SRTP)_, a profile of Real-Time Transport Protocol (RTP) that provides confidentiality, authentication, and replay attack protection to RTP traffic.
 SRTP itself relies on a randomly generated session key, which is exchanged via the TLS secured signaling channel.
-This is covered in great detail within [this security guide](https://docs.microsoft.com/skypeforbusiness/optimizing-your-network/security-guide-for-skype-for-business-online,) but the primary section of interest is:
+This is covered in great detail within [this security guide](https://docs.microsoft.com/skypeforbusiness/optimizing-your-network/security-guide-for-skype-for-business-online), but the primary section of interest is:

 ### Media Encryption

-Media traffic is encrypted using Secure RTP (SRTP), a profile of Real-Time Transport Protocol (RTP) that provides confidentiality, authentication, and replay attack protection to RTP traffic.
-SRTP uses a session key generated by using a secure random number generator and exchanged using the signaling TLS channel.
+Media traffic is encrypted using SRTP, which uses a session key generated by a secure random number generator and exchanged using the signaling TLS channel.
 In addition, media flowing in both directions between the Mediation Server and its internal next hop is also encrypted using SRTP.

-SfBO generates username/passwords for secure access to media relays over TURN.
+Skype for Business Online generates username/passwords for secure access to media relays over _Traversal Using Relays around NAT (TURN)_.
 Media relays exchange the username/password over a TLS-secured SIP channel.

-Also it is worth noting that even though a VPN tunnel may be used to connect the client to the corporate network, the traffic still needs to flow in it's SRTP form when it leaves the corporate network to reach the service.
+It is worth noting that even though a VPN tunnel may be used to connect the client to the corporate network, the traffic still needs to flow in its SRTP form when it leaves the corporate network to reach the service.

-Information on how Teams mitigates common security concerns such as voice or STUN amplification attacks can be [found in this article](https://docs.microsoft.com/openspecs/office_protocols/ms-ice2/69525351-8c68-4864-b8a6-04bfbc87785c).
+Information on how Teams mitigates common security concerns such as voice or _Session Traversal Utilities for NAT (STUN)_ amplification attacks can be [found in this article](https://docs.microsoft.com/openspecs/office_protocols/ms-ice2/69525351-8c68-4864-b8a6-04bfbc87785c).

 ### Testing

 Once the policy is in place how do you test to confirm it is working as expected?

-There are multiple ways of testing the path is correctly set to use the local internet connection such as:
+There are multiple ways of testing the path is correctly set to use the local Internet connection such as:

 - A simple tracert to an endpoint within scope of the split tunnel should show the path taken, for example: